darrylsmith-delivery-expert/unidays-delivery-playbook/agile-health-and-team-maturity.md

 # Agile Health and Team Maturity

+> Example of how I measure and grow team health, maturity, and engagement.

 ## Objective
 Healthy, empowered teams deliver better outcomes.
 I use lightweight health checks and maturity models to help teams reflect and identify their next focus area for improvement.